 While I’m a huge advocate of keeping a nursing log, sometimes it’s just not around and you need to remember the details.
-This little buddy is gem.
+This little buddy is a gem.

 6. Feeding arm pads

 Close to the end of our nursing sessions, the arm where my son’s head was resting would usually fall asleep.
-I’d get that uncomfortable pins-and-needles feeling; but I always just thought I was weird.
+I’d get that uncomfortable pins-and-needles feeling, but I always just thought I was weird.
 It never occurred to me someone else might be having that problem.
 Apparently I’m not alone though, because somebody invented arm pads for this purpose!
 Amazing!

 7. A quality breast pump

 While you could hand express your milk if you just have a lot of free time, it’s incredibly helpful to have a good pump to do the work for you.
 I’ve used the Philips Avent Double Electric Breast Pump and it’s a good pump.
 It did the job, it came with a lovely carrying case, and I really like how the storage containers double as bottles to keep you from having to transfer milk.
-However, I never seemed to get very much milk, and it got to the point where I didn’t want to bother.
+However I never seemed to get very much milk, and it got to the point where I didn’t want to bother.

 The Medela Pump in Style Advanced Breast Pump is overwhelmingly favored by moms and has the added benefit of what they call 2-Phase Expression®